Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/handles.md

 ![FOV](images/FOV.png)

-For more information on the Field of View (FOV) property see, [Setting CmCamera properties](CmCamera.md).
+For more information on the Field of View (FOV) property see, [Setting CinemachineCamera properties](CinemachineCamera.md).

 **2. Far/Near clip planes**